Silobreaker/MaltegoDocumentation/index.md

 ### Threat Actors
 > Any &rarr; `silobreaker.ThreatActor`

-> Find related Threat Actors
+> Finds Threat Actors strongly correlated with mentions of the input entity

 Threat Actor is a person or a group of individuals that poses a cyber security threat, such as a hacktivist groups or state sponsored hackers.